alfredomartinezjr/wosostats/code/version-3/creating-stats-how-to.md

    3. `filename`   - OR, the location of the match csv sheet in your computer
    4. `matchURL`   - OR, the URL link for the match csv sheet in the WoSo Stats GitHub repo, found under in the match.csv.link column in the database
    5. `location`   - this is optional. if you want your stats broken down by location on the field, and if so by what location. default is "none". other options are by "thirds", "wings", or by "zone".
+   6. `section`    - this is option. if you want only a specific type of stats, you can assign one of the following to this value:
+      * `attacking` - only stats related to shots, big chances, key passes, assists.
+      * `passing` - only stats related to passing.
+      * `possession` - only stats related to take ons, dispossessions and tackles by opponents, recoveries, aerial duels, fouls won and conceded
+      * `defense` - only stats related to tackles and dispossessions of opponents, getting dribbled by opponents, interceptions, blocks, clearances, and ball shields
+      * `goalkeeping` - only goalkeeeper-specific stats related to saves, smothers, high balls, and distribution.
-   6. `per_90`     - logical (TRUE or FALSE). this is optional and set to FALSE by default. set this as TRUE if you want "per 90" stats added to your stats table.
+   7. `per_90`     - logical (TRUE or FALSE). this is optional and set to FALSE by default. set this as TRUE if you want "per 90" stats added to your stats table.
-   7. `database`   - this is optional. most of the time, leave this alone, unless you know what you're doing and have a database spreadsheet different from what's in the WoSo Stats GitHub repo
+   8. `database`   - this is optional. most of the time, leave this alone, unless you know what you're doing and have a database spreadsheet different from what's in the WoSo Stats GitHub repo
 * Run this, with the above arguments filled in, to get your stats:
   * `your_stats <- getStatsForMatch(matchup=NA, match_csv=NA, filename=NA, matchURL=NA, location="none", per90=FALSE, database=NA)`